typedb/typedb/docs/pages/academy/2-GRAQL/1-GRAQL-intro.md

 KB: academy
 ---

-During the course of the Academy lessons, you will learn step by step how to reproduce the academy dataset that comes preloaded into the GRAKN distribution in the VM that you should have installe by now (if you have not, head back to [last lesson](./setup.html) and make sure you do so.)
+During the course of the Academy lessons, you will learn step by step how to reproduce the academy dataset that comes preloaded into the Grakn distribution in the VM that you should have installe by now (if you have not, head back to [last lesson](./setup.html) and make sure you do so.)

 In order to understand the dataset, let's first set up the scene.

 ## Dataset Background

 Imagine you are company that gathers information about financial products issued by oil companies.
-You have your knowledge graph stored with GRAKN and you have employees who browse the internet for interesting articles and add them to the knowledge base.
+You have your knowledge graph stored with Grakn and you have employees who browse the internet for interesting articles and add them to the knowledge base.

 In 2016, a referendum in Italy has been held about the renovation of concessions on oil platforms within 18 kilometers from the coast.
 Had the referendum succeeded, this would have potentially affected the companies owning those platforms, and, indirectly, the financial products issued by those companies.
 So your employees start adding articles related to the referendum into the knowledge base.